jonathanlocke/jonathanlocke.github.io/unpublished/resources.md

         }
     }

-A KivaKit alternative is this:
+A KivaKit alternative to this idiom is this:

     class Launcher extends BaseRepeater
     {